REINS Therapeutic Riding Program

 This month was no exception, the San Diego NTS Division selected, REINS Therapeutic Horsemanship Program of Fallbrook, California as their July Charity.

-A big shout out and thank you goes to our Berg volunteers; Eddie Soula, Donald Cifuentes, AJ Mazzarella, Tony Torres, Dan O’Connell, Kurt Schroder, Pedro Perez, Roger Molina, James Castro Jr., Gabriel Perez, Grant McDonald, Tillie Fleming, Yuridia Grandados, Zach Craig, Phil Mullane, Jeremy Crotinger, and Heather Ball.
+A big shout out and thank you goes to our Berg volunteers; Eddie Soula, Donald Cifuentes, AJ Mazzarella, Tony Torres, Dan O’Connell, Kurt Schroder, Pedro Perez, Roger Molina, James Castro Jr., Gabriel Perez, Grant McDonald, Tillie Fleming, Yuridia Grandados, Zach Craig, Phil Mullane, and Jeremy Crotinger.

 The mission of REINS Therapeutic Horsemanship Program is to supports the physical, mental and emotional health needs of disabled children and adults with therapeutic equine-assisted activities.